SpellholdStudios/Rolles/README.md

 ##### version 2

 - Required components for some items were changed - read this document.
-- Restrictions on use were added for some items - read this document .
+- Added usability restrictions for some items - read this document .
-- Enhanced Amulet of Power is changed - now it gives +2 to wisdom and intelligence, and +30 to Lore.
+- Altered Enhanced Amulet of Power: now gives +2 bonus to wisdom and intelligence, and +30 to Lore.
-- Added: Scaly Armour 'Two Dragons', Full Plate +4, Improved Gloves of Healing, Mace of Disruption +3, Ring of Free Action +1 and +2, Improved Ring of Gaxx.
+- Added Scaly Armour 'Two Dragons', Full Plate +4, Improved Gloves of Healing, Mace of Disruption +3, Ring of Free Action +1 and +2, Improved Ring of Gaxx.
-- Fixed: when ToB is not installed some items were not displayed in inventory.
+- Fixed a bug causing some items not displayed in inventory when ToB is not installed.
 - Fixed minor issues.
-- Added new component, which will allow to find a Bag of Holding containing 18 items in Irenicus Dungeon.
+- Added new component, which will allows to find a Bag of Holding containing 18 items in Irenicus Dungeon.

 ##